HosamAH/SQL-Server/README.md

 ## 6. Installing & Configuring Windows Server 2019 Cluster
-As we discussed in very first video, in order to configure SQL Server 2019 Cluster we should first have Windows Server 2019 cluster.
-This Windows Cluster 2019 will be between gosi-node-1 & gosi-node-2, as Domain Controller node is not required now.
+In order to configure SQL Server 2019 Cluster we should first have Windows Server 2019 cluster.
+This Windows Cluster 2019 will be between GOSI-NODE1 & GOSI-NODE2, as Domain Controller node is not required now.
 ### a.
 Add new Network Adapter Cards
     1. First step of this process is to add 2 separate NIC Cards to each node
     2. Assign IP Address to each of them as below
-       - gosi-node-1 - 172.16.0.15
+       - GOSI-NODE1 - 172.16.0.15
-       - gosi-node-2 - 172.16.0.20
+       - GOSI-NODE2 - 172.16.0.20
     3. Disable Firewall
     4. Restart both nodes
 ### b.
 Install fail-over cluster feature on both nodes